The coverage information for Los Angeles is rated as medium-high confidence.

-The model’s confidence is rated as medium to high in Los Angeles.
-The model’s predictions are probably accurate.
+The model's predictions are probably accurate.
 However, portions of Los Angeles may have worse coverage than the model predicts.

 If you frequently travel outside of Los Angeles, especially to rural areas, you may want to give substantial weight to the National Coverage Scores.